You are here:

 - Why do you think Malcolm X invoked segregation in Mississippi’s schools?
 What point was he trying to make?

-- Why do you think Malcolm X focuses attention on “white liberals” in New York?
+- Why do you think Malcolm X focused attention on “white liberals” in New York?